 As you can see, in five recent years, the popularity of Magento has always been bigger than BigCommerce.
 Why is that?
-Now, follow me to dive into a deeper comparison between BigCommerce vs Magento.
-I hope after reading this article, you will have a better idea of whether BigCommerce or Magento is the best option for you.
+Now, follow me to:

 BigCommerce vs Magento: Overview

 BigCommerce vs Magento are the two popular eCommerce platforms, they rank in the top 5 platforms.
-According to Builtwith statistics, while Magento accounts for 7% live website in the top one million sites, that figure for BigCommerce is 3%.
+According to Builtwith statistics, while Magento accounts for 7% of live websites in the top one million sites, that figure for BigCommerce is 3%.

 BigCommerce is a hosted platform like Shopify and Volusion.
 It has some highlight strengths such as ease of use, strong built-in features, many support methods, and high security.
 Currently, BigCommerce is home for 42,453 online stores.
 Some of the big brands are using BigCommerce platforms like Toyota, Kodak, and Ben & Jerry’s, etc.